-Figure 14.
-Fits to indices of catch and abundance with the assumed error distribution shown as shaded grey polygons.
+Figure 14.–Fits to indices of catch and abundance with the assumed error distribution shown as shaded grey polygons.
 Input data are shown as grey points and model fits are shown in black.
-Indices include (A) harvest (million round pounds); (B) fishery catch per unit effort in round pounds with separate selectivity and catchability time periods before and after the implementation of the Equal Quota Share (EQS) program in 1994; (C) survey catch per unit effort in number of fish per hook; and (D) mark-recapture abundance estimates in millions.
+Indices include (A) harvest (million round pounds); (B) fishery catch per unit effort in round pounds per hook with separate selectivity and catchability time periods before and after the implementation of the Equal Quota Share (EQS) program in 1994; (C) survey catch per unit effort in number of fish per hook; and (D) mark-recapture abundance estimates in millions.
 Solid and dashed-lines in panel D reflect years for which data were and were not available, respectively.